-In full disclosure, as I’m about to tell you why you shouldn’t dabble in Bankruptcy Court, I do handle bankruptcy cases and a variety of areas of law, but I don’t dabble in it, it makes up a large part of my practice and has for the last twelve years.
+In full disclosure, as I’m about to tell you why you shouldn’t dabble in Bankruptcy Court, I do handle bankruptcy cases, but I don’t dabble in it, it makes up a large part of my practice and has for the last seventeen years.
 This is not going to be a technical article about how to file in bankruptcy court; this is going to be a tale of caution.

-Most general practitioners, or any of us, can have a friend or a relative call us and ask us to do a bankruptcy for them.
+Most practitioners can have a friend or a relative call us and ask us to do a bankruptcy for them.
 At first glance, it may not look that difficult, so you think “Why not?
 It can’t be that difficult to just fill out some forms”.
-Now, first we are going to look at Chapter 7 petitions.

-Let’s pretend that someone, let’s say Dan, has decided to try to file bankruptcy petitions, either as a favor for a current client, or because he has decided to expand her practice areas.
-First he finds out that he almost has to buy the bankruptcy software with runs anywhere from $495 (for a company I have never heard of) to $2395.
-Now all of that software has to be updated fairly regularly and he will have to pay for the also.
-The reason for this software, besides making his life easier, is that the bankruptcy petition has to be filed electronically (there are some exceptions, but they are not for practicing attorneys), which means if she hasn’t gotten a login and password from whatever bankruptcy court he is going to be filing in, she will need to.
-This is in addition to the login and password she would have for being able to file in the Federal Court he is already admitted to.
+Let’s pretend that someone, let’s say Dan, has decided to try to file bankruptcy petitions, either as a favor for a current client, or because he has decided to expand his practice areas.
+First, he finds out that he has to buy the bankruptcy software, which runs anywhere from $495 (for a company I have never heard of) to $2395.
+All of that software has to be updated fairly regularly and he will have to pay for the also.
+The reason for this software, besides making his life easier, is that the bankruptcy petition has to be filed electronically, which means if he hasn’t gotten a login and password from whatever bankruptcy court he is going to be filing in, he will need to.
+This is in addition to the login and password he would have for being able to file in the Federal Court he is already admitted to.

 We will come back to the filing.
-Dan either finds the forms he need online or from the software provider and has his first bankruptcy client come in to meet with him.
-He doesn’t know that since the bankruptcy law changed in 2008, there are specific disclosures he has to provide to his client regarding bankruptcy, which they have to sign for and he has to keep on file long after the case is closed.
+Dan either finds the forms he needs online or from the software provider and has his first bankruptcy client come in to meet with him.
+As he doesn’t know that since the bankruptcy law changed in 2008, there are specific disclosures he has to provide to his client regarding bankruptcy, which they have to sign for and he has to keep on file long after the case is closed.
 When the client is filling out the forms and asks questions about what they can and can’t keep, Dan doesn’t know and is just relying on the software to fill it out for him.
 He doesn’t even know if he should be using the federal or state exemptions, so he decides to file using the Kentucky exemptions.
-(In Kentucky, we use the federal exemptions; in Indiana they use the state exemptions.)
+(In Kentucky, we use the federal exemptions as they allow you to keep more items; in Indiana they use the state exemptions.)
 Dan doesn’t know when the client is writing down the value of their property if they are to use the resale value, or the replacement value (as that changed in 2008) and doesn’t know what can be exempt and again relies on the software to help him.

-Also, Dan didn’t know that if the client completed the mandatory pre-filing credit counseling class the same day he filed the petition, but after he filed the petition, the case will be dismissed, as the class has to be done not more than 180 days before filing, but has to be done before filing.
+Also, Dan didn’t know that if the client completed the mandatory pre-filing credit counseling class the same day he filed the petition, but after he filed the petition, the case will be dismissed, as the class has to be done not more than 180 days before filing.

 Next Dan is to get documents to the bankruptcy trustee at least 10 days before the meeting of creditors.
 Now, Dan isn’t set up to use the doclink system that some of the trustees use exclusively and therefore has to call them about getting put on the system.
 Let’s say all of that happens.
 Next is the meeting of creditors.
 Now, Dan didn’t know to tell his client to bring their driver’s license and social security cards.
 The client can’t get into most of the federal courthouses without their license, so if they brought their license, they make it to court, but their case can’t be heard without their social security card, as it is required for verification of identity before the meeting of creditors can be held.
 This means that the client and Dan will have to come back to another meeting of creditors, on another day, with those items.
 At the second meeting of creditors, Dan forgets the file, or only prints out the electronic (filed) copy of the petition, and some trustees (like those in Lexington); want the debtors to verify that it is their signature on the petition, which they cannot do as Dan forgot the originals at his office.
 This requires another rescheduling of the meeting of creditors.

 Once the meeting of creditors actually occurs, the trustee asks Dan’s client some questions, including “Do you know what a reaffirmation agreement is?”
-Now, Dan didn’t prepare his client for the questions, as he had never been to a meeting of creditors, other than the botched ones in this case, so he didn’t go over the questions ahead of time.
-Speaking of a reaffirmation agreement, once the trustee finishes asking the debtor questions, she or he asks if there are any creditors and there is one.
+Now, Dan didn’t prepare his client for the questions, as he had never been to a meeting of creditors (other than the botched ones in this case), so he didn’t go over the questions ahead of time.
+Once the trustee finishes asking the debtor questions, she or he asks if there are any creditors and there is one.
 This creditor wants to know if the client wants to reaffirm the debt on their car.
 The client looks blankly at Dan and Dan looks blankly back and the trustee explains that reaffirming a debt means that you are resigning the debt, at the same terms.
 If the client says yes, Dan and the client step out into the hall, or another room, with the creditor’s attorney to talk about the terms.
 Normally, the debtor would just sign under the same terms, but if the terms are egregious, then Dan could ask for different terms, but Dan doesn’t know that and instead advises the client to go ahead and sign the reaffirmation agreement at a 20% interest rate.